Everest Base Camp over 55's in Comfort

 Overnight: Radisson Hotel or similar

-Day 21 : In Kathmandu, Trip Concludes
+Day 21 : In Kathmandu, trip concludes

 After breakfast arrangements cease unless further ones have been made.
 Those people departing by aircraft will be transferred to the airport.